JoogsWasTaken/ncvr-ident-query/README.md

 ### Run an identification query

 Use `poetry run ncvr query` to run an identification query against the NCVR database.
 You may select any combination of attributes.
+You can prepend an exclamation mark `!` to an attribute to ensure that all records have this attribute set, meaning that it's not empty.
 You can also use a simplified version of Python's slice notation to use substrings from attributes in your query.

 For example: